CH20150 - Information & Inspection Powers: Overview: Schedule 36 FA 2008

 - landfill tax.

-From 31 August 2010 the powers can also be used to check bank payroll tax and they can be used to check annual tax on enveloped dwellings from 1 April 2013.
+From 31 August 2010 the powers can be used to check bank payroll tax.

 CH21050 gives more detail about the commencement dates and transitional provisions.